beta/telegram-imgur-bot/README.md

 ## To-dos

-- [ ] Supports logging in to Imgur to upload with users' own accounts
+- [ ] Support logging in to Imgur to upload with users' own accounts
-- [ ] Supports specifying which album to upload to
+- [ ] Support specifying which album to upload to
 - [ ] Inline keyboard for deleting images from Imgur

 ## Credits